Andrea (The Walking Dead): Season 3

 The Governor is vengeful after the attack, but Andrea provides an inspirational speech to the Woodbury residents about rebuilding.
 The Governor compliments her, but secretly has Milton keep tabs on her.
 Andrea suggests that she could bridge the Woodbury and prison groups for a peaceful resolution, but the Governor refuses; however, he tells Milton to help Andrea escape and seek out the prison, so that they can find it themselves, planning on launching an attack in revenge.
 She makes it to the prison, but refuses to help Rick's group sneak back into Woodbury, and Carol instead suggests she assassinate the Governor.
 When she returns to Woodbury, she has the opportunity to kill a sleeping Governor but she is unable to strike the blow.
 Instead, Andrea arranges for the two sides to negotiate at a neutral location, but both Rick and the Governor refuse to allow her to join in their discussion.
 She discovers the Governor's plans to launch an attack at the prison, and tries to escape, but the Governor captures her just as she reaches the prison.
 Back in Woodbury, the Governor throws her in a torture cell, strapped to a chair.
 He then fatally wounds Milton, having come to determine he has turned against him, and leaves them, anticipating that Milton will die, reanimate, and kill Andrea.
 A dying Milton keeps enough consciousness to point Andrea to a set of tools just in her reach to cut her bonds.

 The Governor launches his attack but Rick's group quickly overpowers them, forcing the Governor to flee elsewhere.
 Knowing Andrea may be in trouble at Woodbury, Rick and others head there, but arrive too late: Milton had turned, and while Andrea did free herself enough to subdue Milton's reanimated body, she has also been bitten.
 She is conscious enough to welcome her friends, and for them to say goodbyes to her.
 She asks Rick for his gun to end her own life, and the others leave as Michonne stays behind with Andrea before she commits suicide.
 Andrea's body is brought back to the prison to be buried.

 Season 10

 Andrea appears in the tenth-season episode "What We Become" as one of Michonne's hallucinations.
-In the hallucination, instead of saving the woman as she had done originally during their first encounter, Michonne leaves Andrea for dead and allows her to be eaten by walkers.
+She is seen running through the woods from a herd of walkers, similar to when she and Michonne first met.
+Andrea is eventually forced to the ground by one of the walkers, and instead of saving her as she had done originally, Michonne leaves Andrea to be eaten alive and walks away.
+In a later hallucination, Michonne returns to her corpse and gathers her belongings.

 Season 11

-In the eleventh season, Andrea is remembered by Judith Grimes and some of the other fallen survivors when recalling their story since the start of the outbreak.
+In the eleventh season, Andrea is remembered in the form of flashbacks by both Michonne and Rick Grimes in the finale episode, "Rest in Peace."
+She is also one of the voices heard speaking the words "We're the ones who live."